diclophis/Age-Of-Discovery/iPhone/AgeOfDiscovery/README.markdown

 To gain fame on the high seas you must...

-  1. Invest in distant ports and gain allies for Portugal.
+  1. Invest in distant ports and gain allies for your home port Portugal.
   2. Fight Spanish and Turkish fleets.
   3. Rescue people in distress.
   4. Discover mysterious ports.